pypdfium2-team/.github/profile/README.md

 For pdfium documentation, please look at the comments in its public header files (`public/*.h`).

 [^1]: Disclaimer: This is not legal advice.
 While we hope this project is useful to others, there is ABSOLUTELY NO WARRANTY.
 It is the embedder's responsibility to check on licensing.
 See also [GitHub's disclaimer](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository#disclaimer).

 [^2]: PyPy might work but is not tested.

-[^3]: Other rare operating systems / CPUs exist, such as `FreeBSD`, `Illumos`, `AIX`, `IBM z/OS`, `Haiku`, `SerenityOS` / `MIPS`, `SPARC`, `PowerPC (big-endian)`, `Elbrus 2000`, ... but it is not feasible to provide pre-builds for any arbitrary platform under the roof of this project.
-In particular, we are limited to targets covered by Google's toolchain/sysroots, or native GitHub actions runners, and by the portability of pdfium's code itself (notably, there might be endianness bugs on big-endian platforms, pdfium's Readme acknowledges this).
+[^3]: Other rare operating systems / CPUs exist, such as `FreeBSD`, `Illumos`, `AIX`, `IBM z/OS`, `Haiku`, `SerenityOS` / `MIPS`, `SPARC`, `PowerPC (big-endian)`, `Elbrus 2000`, ... but it may not be feasible to provide pre-builds for any arbitrary platform under the roof of this project.
+To be able to provide builds for a platform, we need at least one of the following:

+    - Google's toolchain supports the platform, and a sysroot is available
+    - A native GitHub Actions runner is available for the platform, or a runner-emulator combination that achives nearly native performance (e.g. aarch64 to armv7l, or x86_64 to i686)
+    - An emulated PyPA container with static clang cross-compiler that runs on the host architecture but is pre-configured to build for the target architecture.

     Building/packaging pdfium for other platforms is down to porting experts or technically accomplished end users from the respective projects.
 Where the host system provides pdfium and standard `ctypes.util.find_library()` means can find it,         pypdfium2's setup theoretically should work even on unhandled platforms (if not, please file a bug report).
 Moreover, on non-covered CPUs of supported OSes, the [native sourcebuild](https://github.com/pypdfium2-team/pypdfium2/?tab=readme-ov-file#with-self-built-pdfium) should work if system-level dependencies are installed (pypdfium2's `setup.py` will attempt this as a last resort).